cyberkilocharlie/cmdtools/README.md

 There are .txt versions of all files for editing/trouble-shooting.

 These files scripts are only allowed to be used in the CyPat competition by CyPat team 15-4209 in my grade 9 year (2022) and can be used beyond that by only
-CyberKiloCharlie.
+CyberKiloCharlie or by any of CyberKiloCharlie's future teams.
 These scripts can be used for securing your own systems, so long as it is not a system in the CyPat competition.
 You can distribute the scripts so long as I (CyberKiloCharlie) am attributed as the author, and the distribution is not commercial in any form.
-Any use in the CyPat competion other than by team 15-4209 or by CyberKiloCharlie is not allowed under section 3011-1-d and 3011.4.5.b of the CyPat XV national youth cyber defense competition rule book and is punishable by disqualification from the CyPat tournament.
+Any use in the CyPat competion other than by team
+15-4209, by CyberKiloCharlie, or by any of CyberKiloCharlie's future teams is not allowed under section 3011-1-d and 3011.4.5.b of the CyPat XV national youth cyber defense competition rule book and is punishable by disqualification from the CyPat tournament.

 # How to run scripts;
 ### Linux (Ubuntu);